 Our work has been distinguished with various publications and awards, including the “best architects” 2017 for Van Dick Apartment, “best architects” 2019 for St. Johann school as well as the “db deutsche bauzeitung” distinction for Hebel school in 2014.

-Giulio Angelini, Roxane Barruet, Sabine Beer, Giulia Bisi, Judith Boroch, Alyssa Cagnoni, Caterina Campos, Chuan-Hou Chang, Jose Chillida, Ismail Cinar, Mariel Kaiser Crompton, Madalena Deveza, Lea Dietiker, Nerea Nuin Ezpeleta, Vincent Francois, Kristina Grigorjeva, Alexander Göring, Andrea Fülöpova, Jordi Tora Juncosa, Mareike Kapitza, Ana Cristina Larzabal, Julika Luce, Roba Makdessi, Carolin Miller, Janine Möri, Carmen Neuhaus, Francisco Nobrega, Dorottya Reinitz, Chloe Roquer, Maximiliana Seeger, Rodolfo Veríssimo Ferro, Foteini Vitou, Thomas Wirsing, Irina Zindel
+Giulio Angelini, Roxane Barruet, Sabine Beer, Giulia Bisi, Judith Boroch, Alyssa Cagnoni, Caterina Campos, Chuan-Hou Chang, Jose Chillida, Ismail Cinar, Mariel Kaiser Crompton, Madalena Deveza, Lea Dietiker, Nerea Nuin Ezpeleta, David Fischer, Vincent Francois, Andrea Fülöpova, Kristina Grigorjeva, Alexander Göring, Lorena Hämmerle, Jordi Tora Juncosa, Mareike Kapitza, Ana Cristina Larzabal, Julika Luce, Roba Makdessi, Carolin Miller, Janine Möri, Laura Isabella Muresanu, Carmen Neuhaus, Francisco Nobrega, Eliana Oliveira, Dorottya Reinitz, Ian Alec Ritter, Chloe Roquer, Maximiliana Seeger, Rodolfo Veríssimo Ferro, Foteini Vitou, Thomas Wirsing, Irina Zindel

 Children Home Gute Herberge House 186: